zuge2033/R2Git/README.md

 # from-R-to-git
-testing of a file pushing from R to Git
+testing of a file pushed from R to Git